Wonderfully creamy and flavorful, shrimp in cream sauce is a dish that comes together quickly and easily, making it perfect for a weeknight dinner.

 How to serve shrimp in cream sauce?

 Many people like to serve it on top of pasta or rice.
 That’s fine of course.
 But if you’re on a low carb or keto diet, you can use zucchini noodles, spaghetti squash, or cauliflower rice instead of the starchy options.
 This dish is also good on top of haricot vert, thin French-style green beans.

-And here’s one more healthy idea for you – you can ladle the shrimp on top of raw spinach leaves.
+And here’s one more idea for you – you can ladle the shrimp on top of raw spinach leaves.
 The warm cream sauce will wilt the spinach just enough to render it perfectly cooked.

 What about leftovers?

 You can keep leftovers in the fridge, in an airtight container, for up to 3 days.
 Reheat them very gently, covered, in the microwave on 50% power.